presiyan21/-Netowrks-and-System-Security-Portfolio/README.md

 ## 🎯 Purpose

 I built small, focused toolkits that turn course concepts into **repeatable, testable practice**.
-Each lab is structured as a standalone project (code, tests, sample inputs, and a written lab report).
+Each lab is structured as a standalone project (code, tests, sample inputs, and a lab report).
 ---

 ## 📊 Weekly Lab Overview